AlbertZawadzki/r3smil3-pack/README.md

 }</pre>
     </td>
     <td>
-      Sets styling and content of arrows
+      Sets styling and content of arrows, slides decides how many slides are slided at once
     </td>
   </tr>
   <tr>